 ...those who hope in the LORD will renew their strength.

-They will soar on wings like eagles; they will run and not grow weary,
+They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint?'
+Isaiah 40:31

 Multi Academy Trust Policy

 Principles for Adaptation by School/Academy